 - Institute of Mathematics and its Applications (IMA)

 - Isaac Newton Institute for Mathematical Sciences

-In addition, professional networks focused on specific areas of research provide peer support and the opportunity to share knowledge.
+Professional networks focused on specific areas of research also provide peer support and the opportunity to share knowledge.

 Companies in industry provide opportunities for promotion and development, although these may involve taking on more commercial roles, or the management of technical teams.

-In academic settings, a PhD is usually followed by fixed-term postdoctoral research contracts of up to three years in length.
+In academic settings, following your PhD you'll typically move on to fixed-term postdoctoral research contracts of up to three years in length.
 Most newly qualified postdoctoral fellows take up advertised positions or apply speculatively to an established scientist.

-Career development at this stage can be challenging, but it is aided by postdoctoral fellowships and other schemes offered by the Engineering and Physical Sciences Research Council (EPSRC).
-All awards are extremely competitive.
+Career development at this stage can be challenging.
+Although postdoctoral fellowships and other schemes are offered by the EPSRC, all awards are extremely competitive.

-Academic promotion depends on research achievements.
-These are measured by the quality and quantity of original papers published and success in attracting funding.
-The presentation of material at national and international conferences remains another key career development opportunity.
+Academic promotion depends on your research achievements.
+These are measured by the quality and quantity of original papers published and your success in attracting funding.
+The presentation of material at national and international conferences is a key factor in helping your career prospects.

 Further career development is into lectureships and ultimately to professorial level with managerial responsibility.
 Permanent research posts without teaching or administrative responsibilities are highly sought after.